Buddhi Triveni Philosophy

 - Groups and individuals coming into school to share their expertise.

 - Gallery displays, performing and celebrating the arts.

-We believe that through careful planning, teaching both discrete and cross-curricular content, after school opportunities, using parents’ skills and expertise, our children will experience a wide range of arts activities.
+We believe that through careful planning that includes discrete and cross-curricular content, after school opportunities and parent involvement, our children will experience a wide range of arts activities.

 Art education is an integral part of our school curriculum and complements the structured curricular learning that happens through the school day.
 Art activities in the Triveni program emphasize “creative thinking” as one of its key goals.
 These activities offer opportunities to our students to develop “out-of-the-box” thinking.
 Here they can also express themselves in ways that a highly structured academic program may not allow them to.
 At Triveni our students learn to appreciate different forms of art.
 They learn to think creatively and apply original ideas to solving problems through art education.